thorn773/RB-Elk-Project/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the [Elk Playbook](https://github.com/thorn773/RB-Elk-Project/blob/facaf3822c39018b8e330d6fcb7f124eaaa736d8/install-elk.yml) file to your ansible container.
+- Copy the [Elk Playbook](YAML Files/Install-ELK.yml) file to your ansible container.
 You can use ```curl https://pastebin.com/raw/Vtf8SfJ8 > /etc/ansible/install-elk.yml``` for convenience
 - Update the ```hosts``` file to include the servers to be updated (in this scenario, the ELK host server with its IP address)
 - Run the playbook using ```ansible-playbook intstall-elk.yml```, and navigate to your Elk Server's Public IP on Port 5601 to check that the installation worked as expected: ```http://[your.ELK-VM.External.IP]:5601```

 From there you can install Metricbeat and/or Filebeat:
-- In the Ansible container, copy the [Filebeat Playbook](https://github.com/thorn773/RB-Elk-Project/blob/f979c9831961de419785f4e6eb0db9d3ad7f9f77/filebeat-playbook.yml)
+- In the Ansible container, copy the [Filebeat Playbook](YAML Files/Filebeat-Playbook.yml) or [Metricbeat Playbook](YAML Files/Metricbeat-Playbook.yml)
 - Make sure your ```hosts``` file has the IP(s) of the machine(s) you wish to monitor in the Websevers section.
-- Run the playbook using ```ansible-playbook filebeat-playbook.yml```
+- Run the playbook using ```ansible-playbook filebeat-playbook.yml``` or ```ansible-playbook metricbeat-playbook.yml```
-- Verify that it is running properly by navigating back to ```http://[your.ELK-VM.External.IP]:5601```, go to Add Log Data, System Logs, and scroll down to Module Status.
+- Verify that Filebeat is running properly by navigating back to ```http://[your.ELK-VM.External.IP]:5601```, go to Add Log Data, System Logs, and scroll down to Module Status.
+Click check data and it should return with ```Data sucessfully retrieved from this module```
+- Verify Metricbeat is running properly by navigating back to ```http://[your.ELK-VM.External.IP]:5601```, go to Add Metric Data, Docker Metrics, and scroll down to Module Status.
 Click check data and it should return with ```Data sucessfully retrieved from this module```